-The income tax and capital gains consequences of holding, acquiring and disposing of these financial products can be quite complex.
+The income tax and CGT consequences of holding, acquiring and disposing of these financial products can be quite complex.

-If you have disposed of any of these products, phone us or contact your recognised tax adviser if you are unsure of the taxation consequences.
+If you have disposed of any of these products, you should contact us or a recognised tax adviser if you are unsure of the taxation consequences.